Image Search Report for Site

 Click on these links to go to the URLs of the corresponding image search for the Specific Keyword.
 You can check to see how well you rank and which images are being found.
 Here's a quick way to check...

 Another use for the Site Report...
-Are there pages here that are being found in low numbers, but (in your judgment) you should be doing better?
+Are there pages here that are being found in low numbers, but (in your judgment) should be doing better?
 Review the Image Search article for tips on improving results.

-Bottom line?
+Bottom Line?

-Google's image search amounts to about 1/8th of its "regular" text search, on average.
+Google's image search amounts to about 1/8th of its text search, on average.
 But mileage varies.
 It could mean much more to your site.

-If your site is not a "visual" one, ignore image search.
-If it is, though, image search could amount to 20% or more of your traffic.
 So use these two levels of Image Search Report, along with the information in Image Search HQ, to figure out how to use this strategy to generate more traffic.